pranavgupta2603/pranav-blogs/_posts/2025-01-20-hi-i-am-pranav.markdown

 **Connecting with people**.
 The importance of connections cannot be overstated.
 Search on Linkedin: SWE Amazon.
 Go through each person's linkedin profile to see if you can relate to something to write in your text to them.
 Just click on Connect, please don't send a cringy message to the person WHILE connecting.
 Once they connect then send a cold text to them.
 This helps you with referrals.

 **Dont lose hope**.
 Yes, some companies might not even open your profile.
 Some might reject you by looking at your resume.
 Some will call you for a coding test/interview and you'll fail that.
 I repeat: `you're not alone`.
 It happens, and fortunately the route of getting rejected over and over again WILL end and you'll start getting responses and accepts.
-You just need to keep trying
+You just need to keep trying.

 <h2> Research Internships </h2>

-The process is more or less the same as an industry internship, only the application seems different.
-You'll have to write a letter of motivation to describe your research interests.
-Your main source of referrals become professors and their PhD students.
+The GRIND is more or less the same as an industry internship, only the application is different.

+You'll have to write a `letter of motivation/statement of purpose` to describe your research interests.
+Your main source of referrals become PhD students who'll get you the internship with the professor you're interested to work with.
+There are a lot of things to keep in mind when finding the right professor to work with:
+ - **Are they consistently publishing papers?**  Easy, go into their google scholar page and sort using year (2025).
+You'll see how many papers they have published over the year.
+A professor publishing a lot of papers, means he's got tons of projects, meaning he's looking for students to work with.

+ - **Are you really interested in the projects?** Professors generally won't take you as an intern if they realize that you're simply not interested in the research area.
+The main way that happens is in an interview(you will never be able to avoid an interview).
+You need to have projects, courses, blogs, etc in the area for them to actually assess your interests.

+ - **Professor v/s PhD student**

 .